 Helping-Hands are an intentional group of volunteers who offer support, in the form of meals, to members in times of crisis or need, actively sharing the love of Jesus.

-Through the meal of Holy Communion, the real body and blood of our Lord Jesus is given with bread and wine.
-In worship, Baptised children of God are invited to regularly eat and drink at the Lord’s table to receive the assurance of sins forgiven and life with God forever.
-Before regularly receiving Holy Communion we desire to teach children about this meal.
+Through the meal of Holy Communion, we receive the gift of the body and blood of our Lord Jesus, given through bread and wine.
+In worship, baptised children of God are invited to regularly eat and drink at the Lord’s Table to receive the assurance of sins forgiven and life with God forever.
+Before regularly receiving Holy Communion, we offer instruction about what Holy Communion means and how God wants to grow us in him.
 As 1 Corinthians 10:16 says: ‘Is not the cup of thanksgiving for which we give thanks a participation in the blood of Christ?
 And is not the bread that we break a participation in the body of Christ?’

-Parents are invited to attend mini workshop events to be equipped so that they can best support their Child’s faith formation according to the age of their child.
+Parents are invited to attend mini workshop events so that they can be equipped to best support their child’s faith formation according to the age of their child.
 Children and families are then blessed, gifted and prayed for in our Sunday worship.

 See this week's TAKING FAITH HOME page - button on the left.
 GROWING FAITH AT HOME is a weekly lectionary-based resource to help your households live, share and celebrate faith together each and every week!